matheusfillipe/grep_app.nvim/README.md

 :Telescope grep_app live [arg=value...]
 ```

-Currently the commands supports the following parameters:
+Currently both of the commands supports the following parameters:

 * `search=<text>` Search query.
 Defaults to current line.
 In grep live it becomes the default prompt.